verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 Verrazzano overrides image registries, repositories, and image tags to install Oracle built-from-source images.
 Registry overrides are also applied when installing Verrazzano from a private registry (for example, in a disconnected network environment).

 #### Pod and Container Security
-Verrazzano overrides certain pod and container security settings enhance the security of applications running in the cluster.
+Verrazzano overrides certain pod and container security settings to enhance the security of applications running in the cluster.
 For example, privilege escalation is disabled in pods to mitigate escalation attacks in a cluster.

 #### ClusterResourceNamespace
 Verrazzano sets the location for `ClusterIssuer` secrets used by Cert-Manager called the [clusterResourceNamespace](https://cert-manager.io/docs/configuration/#cluster-resource-namespace).
-This is the same namespace where Cert-Manager is installed by default but can be overridden when a custom Certificate Authority is used.
+This is the same namespace where Cert-Manager is installed by default but can be overridden when a custom certificate authority is used.

-#### Other
+#### Other Settings
 Verrazzano overrides chart values for various other settings, including specifying memory and storage and requests, namespace, and so on.

 ## Migration Steps